List of ghost towns in Colorado

-This is a list of some ghost towns in the U.S. State of Colorado.
+This is a list of some notable ghost towns in the U.S. State of Colorado.
+A ghost town is a former community that now has no year-round residents or less than 1% of its peak population.
 Colorado has over 1,500 ghost towns, although visible remains of only about 640 still exist.
-Due to incomplete records and legends that are now accepted as fact, no exhaustive list can realistically be produced.
+Due to incomplete records, no exhaustive list can be produced.

-Colorado ghost towns
+Abandonment

-Most Colorado ghost towns were abandoned for the following reasons:
+Colorado ghost towns were abandoned for a number of reasons: